 With the living tree doctrine, judges strike down laws or rule against institutional policies that violate so-called “Charter values”, another judge-made term that is not in the Charter.
 As Justices Suzanne Côté and Russell Brown point out, Charter values are “entirely the product of the idiosyncrasies of the judicial mind that pronounces them to be so.”

 Charter values are usually interpreted from a progressive point of view.
 In 2004, the Supreme Court wrote, “A large and liberal, or progressive, interpretation ensures the continued relevance and, indeed, legitimacy of Canada’s constituting document.”
-This is why Conservative governments need to invoke the notwithstanding clause, to override court decisions based on progressive ideology.
+The Supreme Court is unashamedly progressive in its judgments.
+Hence, a Conservative government should be willing to invoke the notwithstanding clause to overturn rulings by activist judges.

 The notwithstanding clause takes power away from activist judges